White Knight (album)

-White Knight is the 25th solo studio album by American singer-songwriter Todd Rundgren.
-The album was released on May 12, 2017, by Cleopatra Records.
+White Knight is the twenty-fifth studio album by American musician Todd Rundgren, released on May 12, 2017 by Cleopatra Records.

 Critical reception

 White Knight received generally mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 60, based on 6 reviews.

 Track listing

 All tracks are written by Todd Rundgren and the featured artists.

+The vinyl version of the album lacks tracks 7, 12, and 14.